What is an Intrinsic Value Formula?

 Explanation of the Intrinsic Value Formula

-Step 2: Now, the discount rate is determined based on the current market return from an investment with similar risk profile.
+- Now, the discount rate is determined based on the current market return from an investment with a similar risk profile.
 The discount rate is denoted by r.

-Step 5: Next, the terminal value is computed by multiplying the FCFE of the last projected year by a factor in the range of 10 to 20 (can use reciprocal of the required rate of return).
+- Next, the terminal value is computed by multiplying the FCFE of the last projected year by a factor in the range of 10 to 20 (required rate of return).
 The terminal value represents the value of the business beyond the projected period until the business is shut down.

 Terminal value = FCFE n * Factor

-Step 6: Now, to arrive at the value for the entire business, add up the value of step 4 and the discounted value of step 5 along with any cash & cash equivalents (if available).
+- To arrive at the value for the entire business, add up the value of step 4 and the discounted value of step 5 along with any cash cash equivalents (if available).

 Example of Intrinsic Value Formula (with Excel Template)

 Let us take an example of a company XYZ Limited which is currently trading in the stock market at $40 per share with 60 million shares outstanding.
-An analyst intends to predict the intrinsic value of the stock based on the available market information.
+An analyst intends to predict the stock’s intrinsic value based on the available market information.
 The prevailing required rate of return expected by the investors in the market is 5%.
-On the other hand, the free cash flow of the company is expected to grow at 8%.
+On the other hand, the company’s free cash flow is expected to grow at 8%.

 The following financial estimates are available for CY19 based on which the projections have to be made: